Rule 8.490. Filing, finality, and modification of decisions; rehearing; remittitur

 (b) Finality of decision

-(2)Except as otherwise provided in this rule, a decision in a writ proceeding is final 30 days after the decision is filed.
+(2)All other decisions in a writ proceeding are final 30 days after the decision is filed, except as follows:

-(3)If necessary to prevent mootness or frustration of the relief granted or to otherwise promote the interests of justice, the court may order early finality in that court of a decision granting a petition for a writ within its original jurisdiction or denying such a petition after issuing an alternative writ or order to show cause.
+(A)If necessary to prevent mootness or frustration of the relief granted or to otherwise promote the interests of justice, the court may order early finality in that court of a decision granting a petition for a writ within its original jurisdiction or denying such a petition after issuing an alternative writ, order to show cause, or writ of review.
 The decision may provide for finality in that court on filing or within a stated period of less than 30 days.

-(5)If an order modifying an opinion changes the appellate judgment, the finality period runs from the filing date of the modification order.
+(C)If an order modifying a decision changes the appellate judgment, the 30 days or other finality period ordered under (A) runs from the filing date of the modification order.

-A Court of Appeal must issue a remittitur in a writ proceeding under this chapter except when the court denies the petition without issuing an alternative writ or order to show cause.
-Rule 8.272(b)-(d) governs issuance of a remittitur by a Court of Appeal in writ proceedings under this chapter.
+A Court of Appeal must issue a remittitur in a writ proceeding under this chapter except when the court issues one of the orders listed in (b)(1).
+Rule 8.272(b)–(d) governs issuance of a remittitur by a Court of Appeal in writ proceedings under this chapter.

 Advisory Committee Comment

 Subdivision (b).
 This provision addresses the finality of decisions in proceedings relating to writs of mandate, certiorari, and prohibition.
 See rule 8.264(b) for provisions addressing the finality of decisions in proceedings under chapter 2, relating to civil appeals, and rule 8.366 for provisions addressing the finality of decisions in proceedings under chapter 3, relating to criminal appeals.

 Subdivision (b)(1).
 Examples of situations in which the court may issue an order dismissing a writ petition include when the petitioner fails to comply with an order of the court, when the court recalls the alternative writ, order to show cause, or writ of review as improvidently granted, or when the petition becomes moot.